DavidYKay/davidykay.github.io/_drafts/COVID-1984.md

 >
 > -- Mark Twain (attributed)

-Before the stay-at-home order, I spent very little of my personal time and attention on politics and world affairs, thinking of it as an icky thing that other people can worry themselves with.
+Before the COVID-19 lockdowns, I spent very little of my time and attention on politics and world affairs, thinking of it as an icky thing that other people can worry themselves with.

-However, the loss of freedom, contradictory stories, and sharp rise in censorship captured my attention.
+However, the loss of freedom, contradictory stories, and sharp [rise in censorship][52] quickly captured my attention, causing me to ask, "What's really going on here?"

+And so, I've spent a great deal of time over the past several months trying to understand how the world came to be in its current state, where it's going, and what action that we, as a civilization, should undertake in order to keep humanity on a sane path.

+I make no claims to be a great philosopher or leader of men.
+However, I swear that I have come to the following conclusions after much research and deliberation, and will provide several references so that you can perform your own analysis.

+## The Sugar Lie

+Before I proceed, I'd like to tell you a story about disinformation.

+You may have witnessed dietary advice recently shift from "fat is bad" to "sugar is bad."

+How did we get it so wrong last time?

+It turns out that the sugar industry [paid off][50] two researchers, using "approximately **$50,000** in today's dollars."

+Can you imagine the **decades of harm** that $50,000 dollars caused?
+The millions of people affected by health issues from following *deliberately* sabotaged health guidelines?

+What's worse, a [2016 study published in JAMA][51] finds that we aren't yet free of corrupt scientific inquiry, asking, "Is it really true that food companies deliberately set out to manipulate research in their favor?
+Yes, it is, and the practice continues."

+The study concludes, "Policymaking committees should consider giving less weight to food industry-funded studies."

+More importantly, I suspect that this danger is not unique to the food industry.

 # The Media

-## Sugar Industry - Two scientists paid off for tens of thousands

-[paid off]][50]

-Two researchers

-"approximately $50,000 in today's dollars"

-Can you imagine the decades of harm that $50,000 dollars caused?
-The millions of people affected by health issues from following DELIBERATELY sabotaged health guidelines?

-[Marion Nestle][51]:

-"Is it really true that food companies deliberately set out to manipulate research in their favor?
-Yes, it is, and the practice continues."

-"Policymaking committees should consider giving less weight to food industry-funded studies," they write.
+## Conformity

+We often hear that humans are "herd animals."
+That we are the "average of the five people we spend the most time with."

+Most of us have an instinct to fit in, and this has been [well-studied and exploited][53].

+One of the most dangerous effects of this instinct is when we [DISREGARD our own judgment][54] due to [group pressure][55].

+I've caved to groupthink several times, myself.
+And I'm not proud of it.

+## 9/11 & GWOT

+Remember 9/11?

+I do.
+I was 13 at the time.
+I remember watching the towers fall perfectly symmetrically after planes had hit each one, leaving highly asymmetrical damage near the very top of the building.

+I remember asking myself, "WTF?
+How could a total, symmetrical collapse occur after a small amount of damage was sustained at the top of the building?"

+But I looked around at my friends and family and they told me, "They would never lie to us!"

+So, I pushed through my cognitive dissonance and went with the group.
+These were really smart people!
+My friends and family couldn't ALL be wrong...

+And so, I attended the patriotic memorial services and was in awe of the "Together we stand" messages that were posted everywhere.

+Congress passed the Patriot Act.
+It seemed to me like a big over-reaction.
+Like these heart-broken senators and congressmen were overwhelmed with grief for their fallen countrymen and felt that, in such a situation, it was OK to **temporarily** grant over-reaching surveillance powers to law enforcement.

+## Spending

+Looks like the joke was on us.

+Here we are, nearly 20 years later, and we never found any WMDs in Iraq, 801,000 are dead, and we've [spent $6.4 trillion][38], no end in sight.

+Not only is the "temporary" Patriot Act still in effect, we've grossly [expanded federal law enforcement][57], founded a [combat command dedicated to North America][56], and [killed habeus corpus][37].

+## Critics

+When I look back, were there people who smelled a rat at the time?

+There were.

+Around the world, many [large demonstrations][59] were held around the world, protesting the Iraq War as an [oil grab][58].

+These demonstrations, even those held in the United States, were dismissed as the actions of a ["vocal minority"][60].

+Indeed, it was not politically wise to speak out against the war in the early days.

+You may remember that many critics were shut down for speaking out against the narrative presented by the Bush administration and the media.
+That these people were labeled "unpatriotic, heartless, and unsympathetic" to the families who had lost their loved ones in this terrifying, hateful act.

+Some critical journalists were even [placed on the No Fly List][62].

+You may also remember the wave of xenophobic violence that broke out.
+Many [hate crimes][63] were perpetrated in the weeks following 9/11.

+Most interestingly, there was an incredible amount of contradictory information and redacted testimony.

+"It looked like a controlled demolition."
+"Just kidding, it wasn't."
+"Flight 11 is still in the air!"
+"No, flight 11 crashed."
+"WTC-7 has collapsed already!"
+"No, it didn't collapsed until 10 minutes later" "I heard explosions" "I definitely didn't hear explosions"

+Does any of this sound familiar?

+## Truth

+Did you know that thousands of [military officials][30], [pilots][28], and [architects][29] have voiced public criticism of the official explanation?

+Those of an engineering background may enjoy this [study][33] from the University of Alaska Fairbanks, which refutes the official WTC7 engineering study.

+Did you know that an [Israeli observation team][36] was set up in New Jersey around 8AM, approximately 45 minutes before the impact for the first tower?

 ## The Big Lie